lsst-dm/dmtn-091/index.rst

    The HSC RC2 data is presently (2019-09-10) available at NCSA at in `/datasets/hsc/repo`.
 The HSC dataset was defined in a JIRA ticket: `Redefine HSC "RC" dataset for bi-weeklies processing <https://jira.lsstcorp.org/browse/DM-11345>`_

-   Lauren MacArthur spent significant time into the defining this dataset to consist of both mostly good data plus some specific known more challenging cases.
-Explicitly increasing the proportion of more challenging cases increases the efficiency of identifying problems for a fixed amount of compute resources at the expense of making the total scientific performance numbers less representative of a full set of data.
+   Particular attention was paid in defining this datasets for it to consist of both mostly good data plus some specific known more challenging cases (see above JIRA issue for details).
+Explicitly increasing the proportion of more challenging cases increases the efficiency of identifying problems for a fixed amount of compute resources at the expense of making the total scientific performance numbers less representative of a the average quality for a full-survey-sized set of data.
 This is a good tradeoff to make, but also an important point to keep in mind when using the processing results of such datasets to make predictions of performance of the LSST Science Pipelines on LSST data.

-   The bi-weekly processing of this dataset is tracked at:
+   The monthly processing of this dataset is tracked at:
    `Reprocessing of the HSC RC2 dataset <https://confluence.lsstcorp.org/display/DM/Reprocessing+of+the+HSC+RC2+dataset#/>`_

    The DM Tech Note